 10.7 Perishable products or products with a limited durability.

-10.8 Sealed products which are for health or hygiene reasons not suitable for being returned and of which the seal was broken;
+10.8 Sealed products that are not suitable for return due to health or hygiene reason and products of which the seal has been broken.

 a. the performance was started with the Consumer’s explicit prior consent;

 - the Consumer stated that he will lose his right of withdrawal by doing so.

 11.1 The prices of the products and/or services provided shall not be raised during the validity period given in the offer, subject to changes in price due to changes in VAT rates.

 11.2 Contrary to the previous paragraph, the Entrepreneur may offer products or services whose prices are subject to fluctuations in the financial market that are beyond the Entrepreneur’s control, at variable prices.
 The offer will state the possibility of being subject to fluctuations and the fact that any indicated prices are target prices.

 11.3 Price increases within 3 months after concluding the contract are permitted only if they are the result of new legislation.